PDAL/PDAL/doc/stages/writers.las.rst

    dimension.
 [Default: 0]

    Note: written value = (nominal value - offset) / scale.
+   ``transform_points_by_offset`` may change this.

+transform_points_by_offset
+  If true the offset is only written to the header but not applied to the X, Y and Z nominal values.
+The scaling is still applied.
+[Default: false]

+  Note: If this is true, the written values is nominal value / scale.

 filesource_id
   The file source id number to use for this file (a value between